Beginner’s Guide to Start Beekeeping (Without Going Off-Grid)

-There are many things to consider before you even get the honey bees.
-These are from our personal experiences for keeping bees, your experience may go completely different.
+There are many things to consider before you even get the bees.
+These are from our personal experiences for keeping bees.
+This is what has worked for us.

-Before you get honey bees, try to attend a local bee club session and ask questions of what people in the areas recommend.
-This will help you determine if you really want to get into managing honey bees.
+Try to attend a local bee club session and ask questions of what people in the areas recommend.
+This will help you determine if you really want to get into managing bees.

 If there is not a local club, see if there are conferences in your area or research online, read books.